HeisenBug1/removeduplicatevideos/README.md

 Put the script in any directory with video files you suspect has duplicates.
 Then run `bash rmdupvid.sh` or `./rmdupvid.sh` if script is executable.

-## How it works
-It basically takes a screenshot of all the video files at 3 min 17 sec mark and compares them with eachother.
-If two screenshots match, then the corresponding video files are duplicate.

-***Right now it does not remove the video files, but moves them to a directory called 'remove'.
-You can manually delete them from there.***